pajtai/wireframe/README.md

 npm install --save wireframe-ui
 ```

-Now create an index.jade (the `wireframe-ui` directory will be automatically available to you):
+Now create an index.jade (the `wireframe-ui` directory reference in the Jade file will be automatically available to you):

 ```jade
 doctype html